open-telemetry/opentelemetry-js/RELEASING.md

 ## Create a new PR

-Create a pull request titled "chore: x.y.z release proposal".
+Create a pull request titled `chore: x.y.z release proposal`.
 The commit body should just be a link to the draft notes.
 Someone who can access draft notes should approve it, looking in particular for test passing, and whether the draft notes are satisfactory.

 ## Merge and pull